Non-stop flights to Oslo (OSL)

 Flights from Turkey to Oslo

-From Istanbul, you can fly non-stop to Oslo with Turkish Airlines (Star Alliance).
+From Antalya, you can fly non-stop with Norwegian or SAS (SkyTeam).

 Flights from United Arab Emirates to Oslo